Roger Michell (studio potter): Last years and exhibiting works

 Michell held his last exhibition of pots and paintings in England in 2013.
 Paintings in oil included several series, one of the French countryside surrounding the studio where he lived and worked, another a series of studies concerning the alteration of colour according to the light conditions, painted whilst staying on Le Point de Raz, the most Westerly point in Brittany.
 A year before he died he finished a long series of oil paintings of his wife Julia.

 He wrote and published a mystery novel, The Salt Glaze Murders and he cut hazel from the French hedgerows to make a series of greenwood chairs.

 From 2014, due to the persistence of a respiratory illness, he began to spend the winters in the Algarve in Portugal with his wife, Julia and her 4 dogs.
 Here he built a brick kiln to fire a series of large clay sculptures that he had begun in France.
 He also spent time experimenting with oils and writing his second book which is unfinished.

-His work is held in most major museum collections including the V&A, Glasgow City Museum, the Norwich Castle Museum, the Potteries Museum & Art Gallery in Staffordshire, and the Bramah Tea and Coffee Museum in London.
+His work is held in museum collections including the V&A, Glasgow City Museum, the Norwich Castle Museum, the Potteries Museum & Art Gallery in Staffordshire, and the Bramah Tea and Coffee Museum in London.

-He died unexpectedly on the night of 11 April 2018 after a short illness.
+He died unexpectedly on the night of 11 April 2018, after a short illness.